-You need to read this appendix if you want to troubleshoot problems with your Terminal Server product.
+You need to read to read this appendix if you want to troubleshoot problems with your Terminal this chapter if you Server product.

 This chapter provides information on troubleshooting your Terminal Server.
 If you require further assistance, please contact technical support.
-See Appendix B Contacting Perle.
+See Appendix F Contacting Perle.